A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Quizzes can be a powerful tool for engaging website visitors and providing them with a personalized experience.
 By offering quizzes tailored to visitors’ interests and preferences, you can capture their attention and keep them engaged with your brand.

-For example, an online clothing retailer could offer a quiz that helps visitors find their perfect style.
+For example, an online clothing retailer could create a quiz that helps visitors find their perfect style.
 The quiz could ask questions about their fashion preferences, lifestyle, and body type and then offer personalized product recommendations based on their answers.

 Website stories